bake/trends/README.md

 # trends

-Google Trends library for Go.
-See `trends/main.go` for an example.
+Google Trends library in Go.
+See [`trends/main.go`](/trends/main.go) for the example below or [trends-http](https://github.com/BakeRolls/trends-http) for an implementation.

 ```bash
 $ go get -u github.com/BakeRolls/trends/...